PFMFind: a system for discovery of peptide homology and function: Overview

 Each user of the system has their own schema for storing search results.
 The database also stores all search parameters, including PSSMs and the results of each iteration, facilitating reversion to a previous iteration without repeating the whole procedure.

 The database stores sequence annotations in a standard BioSQL schema available to all users.
-PFMFind also contains scripts for loading four types of information beyond the basic sequence information: Uniprot \citep{BAWBB05} keywords and features, Uniref clusters \citep{BAWBB05} and InterPro \citep{MAABB05} domains.
+PFMFind also contains scripts for loading four types of information beyond the protein sequence: Uniprot~\cite{BAWB05} keywords and features, Uniref clusters~\cite{BAWB05} and InterPro~\cite{HJMA11} domains.
 When retrieved for display, annotations are joined to search results through accession numbers.

-\section{GUI Client}
+\subsection{GUI Client}

 The final PFMFind component is a GUI client that connects to both the FSIndex master and the database component.
-To perform fragment searches, the user specifies a query sequence, usually a long sequence that is broken into overlapping fragments of fixed length, and chooses the fragment lengths, cutoff parameters and the actual fragments in the query sequences that will be used for the search.
+To perform fragment searches, the user specifies a query sequence, usually a long sequence that is broken into overlapping fragments of fixed length, and chooses the fragment lengths, threshold parameters and the actual fragments in the query sequences that will be used for the search.

-The GUI client can display search results both as lists of hits associated with a particular location in the query sequence and as a feature vs location dot plot --- each location matching a particular feature is marked by a coloured dot.
+The GUI client can display search results both as lists of hits associated with a particular location in the query sequence and as a feature vs location dot plot -- each location matching a particular feature is marked by a coloured dot (Fig.~\ref{fig:snaphshot}).
 Dots are colour coded by the number of hits matching the feature to distinguish frequently represented features from those that appear only a few times in the hit list.
-All computations of PSSMs are performed by the GUI client as well.
+The GUI client also performs all computations for constructing PSSMs.